Updated on 2024-11-12 GMT+08:00

 Installing the Add-on

 1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Add-ons.
+In the navigation pane, choose Add-ons.

 2. Locate gpu-device-plugin in Add-ons Available and click Install.